 Silicones are ingredients that work to provide your hair with a slip that allows for easier detangling and gives it a silky shine.

-Although they can make your hair appear soft and healthy, silicones can buildup on your hair over time, preventing natural moisture from reaching the cuticle.
-This will cause your hair to appear weighed down and frizzy, and can even lead to face and body acne.
+Although they can make your hair appear soft and healthy, silicones are actually plastics that coat the hair and prevent moisture from being able to absorb through the cuticle.
+This means even if you put hydrating oils or other ingredients, like shea butter, onto the hair, the hydration won’t be absorbed because they won’t be able to get through the layer of silicones.
+This causes buildup over time, which will cause your hair to appear weighed down and frizzy, and can even lead to face and body acne.

 What to Expect